 - You are more than your infertility

 Keep things into perspective and try to reframe how you see infertility.
 Your whole self has not failed; it is only this part of your physical body that is not working correctly.
-Remember, other aspects of you life where you are very successful such as your profession, your marriage, and your friendships.
+Remember, other aspects of your life where you are very successful such as your profession, your marriage, and your friendships.
 Make a list of all of your assets and strengths.
 Remind yourself what you have to be grateful for.

 - Get professional help

 If you have already tried everything and nothing has helped you with your grief and stress, it is time to seek professional help.
 If sadness and anxiety due to infertility are undermining your work and taking over your relationships, therapy may help.
 A professional counselor frees you from having to carry the burden all by yourself.
-It may be easier to get thorough the week if you know super mario run that there is the time and place to “unload.”
+It may be easier to get thorough the week if you know that there is the time and place to “unload.”
 The counseling will serve as your “pressure release” gauge.
 Counseling can help you become stronger and resolve your intense feelings.

 If you want to make the road of infertility go a little smoother, please don’t hesitate to contact Dr. Irena Milentijevic at 281-267-1742.